reinteractive-open/simple-coming-soon/README.md

 them in your layout file, we've added some design goodness to give you a kickstart... seriously... go wild... don't hold back.

+If you want to use SCSS, any files in `assets/stylesheets` with a `.scss` extension will be automatically compiled.

 ## Hosting

 You can host this anywhere that supports Rack apps.
 Just pushing it to Heroku